Helping important work become understood.

 About

-In 2018, Heather became a living liver donor, donating 22% of her liver to a child she has never met.
-An active volunteer with the transplant community, Heather mentors people on the path to becoming living liver donors and volunteers with the Canadian Donation and Transplant Research Program and the UHN Centre for Living Organ Donation Advisory Council.
-She also helps people on the transplant list find living kidney or liver donors by running their public appeals pro bono.
+As a living liver donor and active volunteer in the organ transplant community, Heather mentors people considering living liver donation.
+She also helps people on the transplant list who face significant barriers to finding living kidney or liver donors by running donor appeals pro bono.

 When not working with clients or volunteering, Heather and her spouse can often be found with their rescue dogs, Skye and Dori.